 Shower Doors with Protective Coating

-Do your shower doors have a protective coating on them?
-If so, then you need to clean them according to the manufacturer’s guidelines.
+If your shower doors have a protective coating, you will need to clean them according to the manufacturer’s guidelines.

 These sealants can be damaged if they aren’t treated with care.
-Acidic, abrasive or alkaline cleaning agents can damage certain coatings (1).
+Acidic, abrasive, or alkaline cleaning products can remove the finish, exposing the glass to damage and increasing its water and dirt retention.
+(1).

 How to Clean Shower Doors with Ammonia